ngc-corp/unity-tailwindcss/README.md

 ![Tailwind Config Editor](./Packages/com.ngc-corp.unity-tailwindcss/Documentation/image.png)

-Here, you can set paths to be monitored for changes in `.uxml` and `.cs` files.
+Here, you can set paths to be monitored for changes in `.uxml`, `.cs` and `.css` files.
 If any file in these directories changes, tailwind.uss will be rebuilt.

+If you plan to create custom styles in `styles.css` located in `Assets/TailwindCSS`, make sure to add this folder to the monitored paths as well.

 ## Add tailwind.uss to your theme